bektas-sari/greendale-website/README.md

-# 🌆 Greendale Municipal Website
+# 🌆 Greendale Municipal Website (bolt.new)

 A modern, responsive, and elegant municipal promotional website for the fictional city of **Greendale**.
 This static website is designed to introduce city services, tourism highlights, news updates, and contact information to residents and visitors alike.

 ---